dearing/registry/readme.md

 ## About

-**Warning**

-This library is intentionally simplistic and not meant for production.
+**Warning** : *This library is intentionally simplistic and not meant for production.*

 Java Web Tokens (JWT) are a way to encode information in a token that can be verified by a server.
 This library uses JWTs to encode user information, `(jwt.payload.sub)`, and verify compariing the username and password to the map of users.
 This is a bcrypted hash from the accounts created before verification by the register function.
-Functions to save this a Go Object Binary (GOB) file are included to ease persistence.
+Functions to save and load `io.Writer, io.Reader` this a Go Object Binary (GOB) file are included to ease persistence.

-**Note**
+## Notes

-No on disk encryption, or other security measures are taken.
-Though, you'd potentially only expose the usernames and hashed passwords.
+- No on-disk encryption, or other security measures are taken.
+- JWT algo is arguable, here it is hard coded to HS256
+- `go run cmd/demo.go` for implementation